European Partnership for Alternative Approaches to Animal Testing: International context

-EPAA industry partners, interested in global approaches, provided input to achieve international regulatory convergence, by providing data to the international harmonization process.
+EPAA industry partners, interested in global approaches, provide input and data to the international harmonization process to achieve international regulatory convergence.
 EPAA partners also carried out a feasibility study allowing the Organisation for Economic Co-operation and Development (OECD) to adopt its guideline on the extended one generation reproductive toxicity study.
 EPAA companies play a significant role with authorities in the EPAA project on the improved consistency approach for vaccines.

 Activities

 The EPAA organizes its activities around a yearly lead theme.
 For 2011, the lead theme was “Integrated testing strategies and their impact on the 3Rs”.
 The theme for 2012 was "Global implementation of 3Rs methodologies through international cooperation".
 The EPAA focuses on selected priority areas.
 Typical examples include :